MediaBrowser/emby-web-plugins-soundeffects/README.md

 # package.json

+This file is used to display information about your add-on in places such as the installation screen, installed packages list, and catalog.

 * name is your package name, and should have no spaces or special characters.
 This is a package name and is intended to be unique.
 Changing the name will cause the application to view it as a completely new package.
 * update displayName as desired.
 * update thumbUrl to supply an image for display